Alchme/ArtemisPower-NESRevival-Power-Module/README.md

 ![image](https://raw.githubusercontent.com/Alchme/AtremisPower-NESRevival-Power-Module/main/ReadmeSources/Newest%20Revision%20of%202.1d%20RCA%20Classic%20Acceptable.png)

--> These are the current available V2.1e Modules.
+-> These are the currently available V2.1e Modules.
 More to come soon~!

 =-=-=-=-=-=-About the Project-=-=-=-=-=-=

 The original NES Power Module is very noisy.
 The Power Traces cross eachother and the ground home path is messy.
 EMI was not a worry in 1985 but noise can impact picture and sound quality.
-Best of modern engineering, with classic hardware.
+Instead, we move forward with the best of modern engineering, with classic hardware.

 There have been many improvements over time with even safety features being added to allow extra tolerance in the design for faults.
 We continue to think of collaborative designs and improvements for all our projects.
 Please stay tuned!